 His platoon was moving up a hill on April 12, 1969, when it was hit with artillery fire.
 Realizing there would be casualties, he ran toward where the first shell impacted.
 He didn’t pause to take cover as three more shells burst around him.
 Guy managed to treat 17 injuries, saving one man’s life.

-Less than a month later, Guy was killed in action.
+Less than two months later, Guy was killed in action.

 Guy and Cindy were scheduled to travel to Hawaii for rest and recuperation on June 3, 1969.
 Instead, Guy volunteered for a mission on Hill 376 in the former Quảng Tín Province of South Vietnam.
 Another medic was supposed to replace him, but his helicopter broke down.
 Guy ignored members of his troop who had told him to stay behind.
 He was determined to go, because his guys were not going to go out without a medic, Cindy said.